zliobaite/fossilrec/README.md

 	By
 	Bz

+For experimenting with recommender system one needs to convert this to the occurence matrix, such:

+		x	y	z
+	A	1	0	1
+	B	0	1	0

+I'm not giving any code for conversion, you can easily do it in the most convenient way for you.
+I will explain next how to handle species and localities.
+Handling localities is rather straightforward, but handling species is not.

+If you download the flat table, it should have around 85 columns.
+The database is being developed as well as data, so depending on when you are reading this, there may be more columns, but the principle, I'm sure stays.
+It is a good idea to download the newest data from the database, since data is being edited, updated and extended continuously.

 The table has 85 columns.
 The columns describing sites (localities) that are relevant for recommender systems task:

 * LIDNUM, NAME - site ID and name (names should be unique, but better to use ID to be safe)
 * MAX\_AGE, MIN\_AGE - timestamps of the site, upper and lower age limits in millions of years
 * LATSTR, LONGSTR, LAT, LONG - geographic coordinates of sites in string and numeric formats (relevant if one wants to take spatial autocorrelation into account, for instance)

+You may want to filter by continent or country.

 Other columns describing sites, not directly relevant for the recommender task: